ShannaSmith/benevolence/README.md

 ## 🎯 Objective

 <p>This project is a full-stack  web application.
-Authorization is impolemented by restricting create, read, update, delete (CRUD)
+Authorization is implemented by restricting create, update, delete (CUD)
 functionialty to authenticated users.
 The navigation responds to the login status of the user.

-## Screenshots:
+## 	:movie_camera: Screenshots:

 <p>Users can create an account and login.
 Passwords are hashed.
 To improve user interaction JavaScript and CSS is used to make forms appear and disappear onclick.

 ![](https://github.com/ShannaSmith/benevolence/blob/main/static/images/benevolence%20landing%20page.png)